wallarm/product-documentation/docs/latest/updating-migrating/cloud-image.md

 ## Step 5: Copy the filtering node settings from the previous version to the new version

-1. Copy the settings for processing and proxying requests from the following configuration files of the previous Wallarm node version to the files of the filtering node 3.2:
+1. Copy the settings for processing and proxying requests from the following configuration files of the previous Wallarm node version to the files of the filtering node 3.4:
       * `/etc/nginx/nginx.conf` and other files with NGINX settings
       * `/etc/nginx/conf.d/wallarm.conf` with global filtering node settings
       * `/etc/nginx/conf.d/wallarm-status.conf` with the filtering node monitoring service settings
       * `/etc/environment` with environment variables
       * `/etc/default/wallarm-tarantool` with Tarantool settings
       * other files with custom settings for processing and proxying requests
-2. If updating Wallarm node 2.18 or lower, migrate whitelist and blacklist configuration from previous Wallarm node version to 3.2 following the [instructions](migrate-ip-lists-to-node-3.md).
+2. If upgrading Wallarm node 2.18 or lower, migrate whitelist and blacklist configuration from previous Wallarm node version to 3.4 following the [instructions](migrate-ip-lists-to-node-3.md).
 3. Restart NGINX to apply the settings:

     ```bash